 The Southern Scallop Working Group (SSWG)

-The Southern Scallop Working Group (SSWG) brings together iwi, commercial and recreational sectors of the fishery, scientist and fisheries managers.
+The Southern Scallop Working Group (SSWG) brings together iwi, commercial and recreational sectors of the fishery, scientists, and fisheries managers.
 It provides an inclusive platform for input into the future management of the fishery.

 The members of the SSWG bring a variety of relevant experience and skills to the group.

 SSWG members list [PDF, 104 KB]